DaOnlyDominic/stone-template-games/README.md

 # stone-temple-games

 Our goal is to develop and sell Python, Java, JavaScript, and maybe even Flash games.
-Maybe not Flash.
+DEFINETLY not Flash.